beamer-bridge/beamer/docs/source/whitepaper.rst

 Similarly to the filled L1 resolution case, Bob can then trigger a call on L1 to forward this message to rollup A. This message will store a flag in the request manager stating that the fill ID is invalid for the given request.
 This invalidates any claim with the corresponding fill ID.
+The associated claims cannot be challenged anymore as they will be resolved correctly by the invalidation data.

 To make sure the proof arrives in time on rollup A, Bob will need to call the fill manager as soon as he notices a false claim for a non-filled request.
 It takes ``finality period of rollup B`` after Bob's call is able to be executed